 If you stir the ingredients too much while simmering, the potatoes can fall apart.
 There is no need to stir frequently, as the potatoes will not burn if they are cooked with low heat until the liquid comes to a boil.
 If necessary, mix as gently as possible.

-This is purely optional, but if you have time, I recommend leaving the nikujaga to cool and then reheating it right before serving.
+This is optional, but if you have time, I recommend leaving the nikujaga to cool and reheating it before serving.

-You might wonder, "what's the point?", but actually, when making nimono (Japanese stew) dishes, the flavors soak in better when they are cool.
+You might wonder, “What’s the point?”
+But when making nimono (Japanese stew) dishes, the flavors soak in better when cool.
 To take advantage of this, let the dish cool for at least one hour after cooking to allow the flavors to soak in, then reheat right before eating.

 Before the nikujaga finishes cooking, remove the stringy part of the snow peas by pinching one end and pulling the string out.